gedeondoescode/pearai-app/extensions/pearai-extension/CONTRIBUTING.md

 # Contributing to PearAI

 This is the source code for the bulk of PearAI's functionality.
+Almost all the contributions should be in this subdirectory.

 ## Table of Contents